AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-workfront-terms-a-c.md

   </tr>
   <tr>
    <td>Branding</td>
-   <td>The process of customizing <span>Workfront</span> to give the interface an appearance that mirrors your organization by using your colors and logos.</td>
+   <td>The process of customizing Workfront to give the interface an appearance that mirrors your organization by using your colors and logos.</td>
   </tr>
   <tr>
    <td>Breadcrumbs</td>